onhalfway/weijiacheng/docs/contents/wjch/en/youtube/worldComEdu/Vocabulary-Level-B-02.md

 # UNIT 1 Environment | Lesson 2 The Pacific Ocean

+- Focus on Learn about the biggest ocean in the world.
 - <https://youtu.be/AtxfsdfKfa4>

 - [UNIT 1 Environment | Lesson 2 The Pacific Ocean](#unit-1-environment--lesson-2-the-pacific-ocean)